kimdiallo/Pidoho/README.md

 ## Requirements

-You need running docker instance on a Respberry Pi.
-If you do not already have one, I would recommend you HypriotOS, a minimal Debian-based operating system optimized for Docker awesomeness.
-Always up-to-date Docker versions and a big amount of BÄÄM<3 [read more about it](https://blog.hypriot.com/about/)
+You need a working docker instance on a Raspberry Pi.
+If you do not already have one, I would recommend you [HypriotOS](https://blog.hypriot.com/about/), a minimal Debian-based operating system optimized for Docker awesomeness.
+Always up-to-date Docker versions and a big amount of BÄÄM<3. [more](https://github.com/kimdiallo/RPi-docker-homebridge/wiki/Getting-started#the-operating-system)

-Depends on what would you like to control, you need some more hardware like PIR, photo-, noise-, or  humiditysensors, or 433 MHz Transmitters.
+Depends on what you like to control, you need some more hardware like PIR, photo-, noise-, or  humiditysensors, or 433 MHz Transmitters.
 For such things I will create an separate wiki section in the future.

 ## How it works